 Skip to content

-The project involved Aboriginal corporations, natural resources management boards, conservation groups and the pastoral and commercial industries in four regions of Australia covering SA, WA, Qld and NT.
-The project humanely reduced the overabundance of feral camels, and therefore the densities of camels in areas of known high concentrations and of high conservation and cultural value.
+The project involved Aboriginal corporations, natural resources management boards, conservation groups and the pastoral and commercial industries in four regions of Australia covering South Australia, Western Australia, Queensland and the Northern Territory.
+The project humanely reduced the overabundance of feral camels and therefore the densities of camels in areas of known high concentrations and of high conservation and cultural value.
 Management methods used included ground culling for petmeat, mustering for sale (mainly for meat processing) and culling.
 Exclusion fencing had limited potential due to construction and maintenance costs and aesthetic issues around cultural and tourist sites.

 Abstract adapted from Australian feral camel management project